HyperFORM -- a FORM package for parametric integration with hyperlogarithms

 The integral can be finite or singular in the limit $\ep\to0$.
 In the first case, we call the integral \ep-finite; this is the simplest situation.
 In the latter case, a regularization procedure is necessary prior to integration.
 In \ourcode\ we adopted the regularization procedure of Ref.~\cite{Panzer:2014gra}.
 In a future version of \ourcode\ we will implement a more efficient regularization procedure.

 The \ep\ regularization is done by a call

 where the ellipses represent additional variables in the integrand that are not integrated over.
 The regularization procedure is recursive and automatic; it finishes when no further divergence is found.
+Details are given in Sec.~\ref{sec:regularize} and an example is presented in eqs.~\eqref{eq:twomassTri} and \eqref{eq:twomassTri-reg}.
 The algorithm also attempts to find the shortest regularization.

 After regularization, we can expand the integrand in \ep.
 This is done by a call